 Support for candidates in writing edTPA and in completion of assessments required for certification.
+Prerequisites: EDUC 450, admission to the Teacher Certification Program Phase 2, and approval by the School of Education and Psychology.
 Corequisites: EDUC 470, 471.

 EDUC 460 - ELEMENTARY STUDENT TEACHING PART I (1)